arrase/esp32_hackingtool/README.md

 ## Usage

-Once the device is flashed and connected, open a terminal and use `idf.py monitor` to interact with the hacking tool via the CLI.
+Once the device is flashed and connected, open a terminal and use `idf.py monitor` to interact with the tool via the CLI.